probinso/ABC/README.md

 **This has been successfully tested in a linux system and on darwin/macosx**

-This material depends on Github api, so would cost effort to support other hosts.
-It also requires that you have a Github `organization` setup that you are administrator for.
-(These programs are availible in most unix package managers, including `homebrew`)
+This material depends on Github api, please submit an issue if you would like it extended to another provider like `gitlab`.
+Currently this requires that you have a Github `organization` setup that you are administrator for.

 **OSX requires in `brew` if you install `coreutils` then alias `gshuf` to `shuf`**